 The operating system and management software are installed on a flash memory mounted on the main board.
-Except for the plug-ins for the onscreen control, there is no need to install software.
+Except for running the plug-ins for the onscreen control on a web console, there is no need to install software.

 Package Contents